News

 Ford can print parts that can’t be made using traditional manufacturing techniques, and that’s pretty wild to think about.
 The automaker last participated in F1 in 2004, when it sold the ...

-Ford’s motorsport team has 3D-printed over 1,000 parts in preparation for its 2026 F1 debut with Red Bull, creatively testing them with methods borrowed from aerospace.
-3D-printed Top Gun anyone?
+Ford is 3D-printing parts for the 2026 Red Bull F1 car - MSNFord’s motorsport team has 3D-printed over 1,000 parts in preparation for its 2026 F1 debut with Red Bull, creatively testing them with methods borrowed from aerospace.
+3D-printed Top Gun anyone ...

-Last week, Red Bull and Ford announced a partnership ...
 How this all will work: Under F1's regulations, regulators view new power unit manufacturers in three unequal parts for status approval.
+The engine maker's infrastructure compromises 40 percent.

 With an agreement with Red Bull Powertrains, the Ford name is set to be back in F1 in 2026, a full 22 years since the brand's name appeared on the Jordan EJ14.
 It's a big deal to have one of the ...